sophiajxw/crytosentiment/README.md

 ##### Setup
-- Run `npm-start`
+- Run `npm start` on the terminal
-- Open another tab of terminal and run `Python app.py`
+- Open another tab of terminal and run `python app.py` under same directory
 - Go to `http://localhost:8080/`